batfish/batfish/docs/proposals/extensible_l3_adjacencies/resources/broadcast_domain_discovery/README.md

 quickly becomes infeasible.

 We have since tried reducing complexity by using ranges of VLANs that have similar behavior.
-This has proved challenging to get correct (Sharan
+This has proved challenging to get correct (Sharon
 Saadon [reported on NTC Slack](https://networktocode.slack.com/archives/CCE02JK7T/p1619679666156900) a bunch of bugs in the first version) and performant (on a large user network with complete L1 information, inferring the broadcast domains takes longer than parsing and dataplaning combined).